 - They demonstrate to the interviewer you have knowledge of the industry.

 - They stand out to the hiring manager as qualities they look for.

 - They help your chances if your resume is put into a searchable database.

-- First Search the Job Description – The job description will have keywords that are probably important for the job.
+- First Search the Job Description – The job description will have the keywords that are important for the job.
 Integrating as many of them as you can into your resume without affecting its quality is a good start.
 Also, don’t forget synonyms and synonymous programs.
 For example, if the job asks for HTML knowledge, it means the company is looking for coding, so it may be to your benefit to list other types of coding as keywords (PHP, Java, etc.).
 Consider those synonymous, even if they are not in the job description.

 - Search the Internet for Job Duties – Several websites list the standard duties of different positions, and within those job descriptions you can find additional keywords that will help you with your job search.